 Research scientist Mehdi Moussaïd studies crowd behavior, and he told NPR that if you feel the crowd getting dense and this makes you uncomfortable, move away.
 If you're caught in a surge, Wertheimer advises not to yell or scream — no one can hear over the loud music.
 "Do not resist the crowd surges and crowd pressure because you'll burn up what energy you have, and you can't resist the extraordinary pressure," he said.
 "Try to absorb it, let it pass through you, just enough that you can remain standing."
 Moussaïd says it's best to steer clear of walls, because you can't go with the flow if a solid obstacle is in your way.

-The investigation into Astroworld is still in its preliminary stages, and experts say it's too early to know what might change.
-Many think it's likely it could become harder for festivals to get insurance, and there will be calls for more security personnel and checkpoints at a venue.
 In 2000, nine people died at the Roskilde Festival in Denmark during a Pearl Jam set, and in the wake of that tragedy, organizers met with crowd safety experts to enact best practices for large-scale events, which are now used throughout Europe.
 The techniques employed include limiting how many people can stand in front of a stage, leaving wide enough spaces in the crowd in case an ambulance needs to get through, and giving an independent security manager the power to end a show if necessary.